 Teaching Period Music with The Grapes of Wrath

 he chapter “The Depression’s Upbeat, Swing,” teaches students to identify theme and variation patterns in the Swing Music of Benny Goodman, Glenn Miller, and others, and to write their own swing compositions using the most popular tune-pattern of the Swing Era.

 For more on theme and variation see The Grapes of Wrath Supplement “Repetition in Literature and Music,” which examines Steinbeck’s use of repetition and theme and variation in the global chapters of The Grapes of Wrath (in which Steinbeck adopts a biblical style) and compares it to examples of repetition/theme and variation in Ecclesiastes (King James Bible), Beethoven’s 5th Symphony, and Handel’s “Hallelujah Chorus.”
 For more on theme and variation in music see “Jelly ‘n Jazz” in The Harlem Renaissance volume of NEXUS and “Sounds and Rounds of the Renaissance” in the Romeo and Juliet and the Renaissance volume.

 NEXUS SUPPLEMENTS can be accessed under the SUPPLEMENTS menu.
-NOTE: NEXUS supplements and magazines are protected by U.S. Copyright and cannot be photocopied or downloaded.
+NOTE: NEXUS supplements and books are protected by U.S. Copyright and cannot be photocopied or downloaded.